gauravvjn/gauravvjn.github.io/content/articles/saving-geopoints-using-django-form.md

 date: 2020-05-26
 category: Django
 tags: django, djangoform, geopoint, gis
-Authors: Gaurav Jain
+authors: Gaurav Jain
-Summary:
+summary:
-coverImage: /images/saving-geopoints-django-cover.png
+coverimage: /images/saving-geopoints-django-cover.png
 ---

 A while ago I was working on a project where I had a map which was part of a simple form.
 User can select a point on the map and submit.
 Form's responsibility was to get the submitted data, validate it and save into database if everything is fine.
 I was using MySQL with GIS support.
 During the development I faced a couple of issues that I'd be addressing here and how did I fix them.
 Let's begin!